 Today we are honored to be speaking with one of the leading Blasian family Youtubers, Lily J. Lee, who hails from South Korea and has been married in a Blasian relationship with James Woods, a Kenyan man, for six years now.
 Lily and James have 2 daughters, Yuri, who is 3 years old and Dasomi who is 10 months old.
-Lily is the founder and a leading Blasian Youtuber at the Blasian Family Channel.
-Her YouTube channel has nearly 20,000 subscribers currently, more than any other YT channel focused on Blasian topics.
-Lily started her YT channel in 2008, and has uploaded nearly 800 videos which in total have been viewed over 5 million times.
+Lily is the founder and a leading Blasian Youtuber at Lily Petals World.
+Her YouTube channel has nearly 500,000 subscribers currently, and is one of the top YT channels focused on Blasian topics.
+Lily started her YT channel in 2008, and has uploaded nearly 1,100 videos which in total have been viewed over 82 million times.
 Lily became widely viewed after her 2012 video entitled “Why I Love Black Men” went viral.
 Her husband, James Woods, is an engineering student who keeps a low profile.
 They have been married since 2009 and have lived together in Korea, China, and the US so far.
 Lily also details her Blasian family’s lifestyle at her blog, Korean Mom Lily’s Life Style.
 Together, Lily and James have also traveled extensively and their travels include Hong Kong, Malaysia, Kenya, Thailand, Singapore and Macau.
 Below is part 1 of our interview with Lily.
 Also part 2 of the interview is found in this link.

 ABC: Thanks for taking the time to speak with us today.
 Let’s start by giving us a quick update on Lily.
 You are living in China these days, right?

 Lily: Yeah, right now I’m in a small city of Weihai in east China in the Shandong province, and I’m with my daughters, Yuri and Dasomi.

 ABC: And James is on a special assignment in the US?